Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 The entire film is exposition.
 The entire film feels like a big second act.
 I don't know how this draft went into production because nothing happens in the film.
 Our main protagonist stands around and gets told stuff by the other characters who are even more uninteresting.
 Throughout the entirety of this film he makes two choices, he is one of the most stagnant characters I've seen in a while.

-The closes equivalent I can think of is if you took the matrix and took all the cool stuff out and instead the entire film was Morpheus explaining the Matrix to Neo.
+The closest equivalent I can think of is if you took The Matrix and took all the cool stuff out and instead the entire film was Morpheus explaining the Matrix to Neo.
 That's pretty much what this film is.

 The acting was also subpar for the most part.
 Wahlberg and Ejiofor are the only two who give passable performances.
-This leads me to the other big problem the directing.
+This leads me to the other big problem, the directing.
 I love Antoine Fuqua.
 I think he's one of the best and most underrated directors working today.
 He consistently has great direction, but here it almost feels lazy.
-Even in his films I don't like so much, like The Equalizer 2, he still has excellent framing, directions, and shot composition.
-Here everything that needs to be seen is in frame and that's it.
+Even in his films that I don't like so much, such as The Equalizer 2, he still has excellent framing, directions, and shot composition.
+Here everything that needs to be seen is in the frame and that's it.
 It's very unexpired and reminds me of Men in Black International where everyone does just the bare minimum.

 Even the action wasn't too great.
 It was just very visible CGI in very generic action scenes.
-Everything was mediocre and best and absolutely awful at its worse.
+Everything was mediocre and best and absolutely awful at its worst.

 Chiwetel Ejiofor is an actor I love and he gave a very good performance.
 He was definitely the one saving grace of this film.

-There's a few more characters but they do nothing and the acting is whatever.
-There's two more people in the main hero group, but I don't remember their names or care enough to look them up.
+There are a few more characters but they do nothing and the acting is whatever.
+There are two more people in the main hero group, but I don't remember their names or care enough to look them up.
 They were background pieces that occasionally spoke.

-There's certain plots that are destined to be great.
+There are certain plots that are destined to be great.
 Speed is one of them.
-The plot alone forces the story to be fast paced a full of adrenaline.
+The plot alone forces the story to be fast-paced a full of adrenaline.
 This plot is destined to be slow, uneventful, and stagnant which it is.
 The story forces the characters to wait around for a specific moment.
 The plot stops immediately as it starts.

 The worse part is that it shows some promise.
-There's a few lines from the villain that explores faith, and that could've been extremely interesting but the film never tries to do anything other than the bare minimum.
+There are a few lines from the villain that explore faith, and that could've been extremely interesting but the film never tries to do anything other than the bare minimum.
 The plot is no different.

 Overall my expectations for this film weren't extremely high yet I was still very disappointed.
 The film was built on a very weak script that wasn't helped by the unexpired directing and subpar acting.